developer-zebra/developer-zebra-site/src/emdk-for-android/5-0/guide/xmlresponseguide/index.md

 ##CHECK_XML Status Code

 In many cases, the Status Code will be [CHECK_XML](/emdk-for-android/5-0/api/core/EMDKResults-STATUS_CODE/) regardless of whether there was a processing error or not.
 This status code does not clarify if a processing failure happened, only that we need to check the XML response for errors.
-The CHECK_XML status code should be used to determine if xml processing is necessary.
+The CHECK_XML status code should be used to determine if XML processing is necessary.

 		:::java
 		STATUS_CODE statusCode = results.statusCode;
 		if(results.statusCode == EMDKResults.STATUS_CODE.CHECK_XML) {
-			//parse the response xml to insure there are no errors } else {
+			//parse the response xml to ensure there are no errors } else {
 			// no need to parse xml
 		}